tcr/hoodlum/README.md

 Goals:

-1. Emit compatible Verilog and VHDL code.
-1. Define a DSL that's elegant, borrowing from Rust syntax where applicable.
+1. Define a hardware description language that's elegant, borrowing syntax from Rust syntax and other modern (familiar) languages.
+1. Emit compatible Verilog-2001 (and VHDL) code.
-1. Create abstractions to simplify generation of state machines and complex logic.
+1. Create abstractions to simplify generation of state machines, sequential code, and reset states.
+1. Hackable so you can add your own constructs.
-1. Detect errors before they reach synthesis stage.
+1. Statically detect errors before they reach synthesis stage.
 1. In the future, add simulation capabilities.

 Non-goals:

 1. Don't compile Rust into HDL.
 Rust's stdlib fits an entirely different computing model.
-The abstraction mismatch makes bad output.
+The abstraction mismatch makes code that's hard to debug.
-1. Don't support all features of Verilog-2001 or VHDL, just a functional subset.
+1. Don't support compiling all features of Verilog-2001 or VHDL, just a functional subset.

 ## Tutorial